ABJAZZ/ABJAZZ/README.md

 - 👋 Hi, I’m @ABRAHAM
 - 👀 I’m interested in creating websites ,apps and some cool stuff
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on  html css javascript linux and python
 - 📫 How to reach me WhatsApp +2348089239508 gmail adeyemia2000@gmail.com Facebook Tz Abjazz

 <!---